Why work at Powers?

 Powers Music School

-Powers Music School seeks an experienced and energetic Board-Certified music therapist with outstanding abilities to work with students of all ages, especially older adults.
-Currently, Powers employs one music therapist offering weekly individual sessions but is seeking to expand its offerings through on and off-site group instruction and sensory-sensitive performances.
+POSITION: Powers Music School seeks an experienced and energetic Board-Certified music therapist with outstanding abilities to work with students of all ages.
+Currently, Powers employs one full-time music therapist who offers weekly individual sessions as well as offsite group work.
 This is an ideal opportunity for a creative, self-motivated individual to join and help grow a vibrant department.
+The ideal candidate will have experience with and a preference for working with young children, people with intellectual and/or developmental disabilities, and neurodivergent students.

 DUTIES:

-– In consultation with department coordinator, develop, plan, and lead group sessions (on or off-site) based on community need
+- In consultation with our Director of Music Therapy, develop, plan, and lead group sessions (on or off-site) based on community need

 - Attend annual faculty meeting & open house